Nolte: Rose McGowan Rips DNC, Clintons -- 'I Believe Joe Biden Is a Rapist'

 But his checks cleared.

 When McGowan says Hillary killed NBC’s exposé, she’s referring to Ronan Farrow’s Pulitzer-winning reporting.
-Farrow’s reporting not only brought down Weinstein and helped launch the #MeToo movement, Farrow credibly claims he had the Weinstein story locked down for NCB News (including police audio of Weinstein admitting he groped a model) and NBC still showed him the door, but only after Hillary Clinton leaned on him and NBC through her powerful publicist.
+Farrow’s reporting not only brought down Weinstein and helped launch the #MeToo movement.
+Farrow credibly claims he had the Weinstein story locked down for NBC News (including police audio of Weinstein admitting he groped a model) and NBC still showed him the door, but only after Hillary Clinton leaned on him and NBC through her powerful publicist.

-McGown, like a lot of people, at least anyone with an open mind who’s looked at the evidence, says she believes Tara Reade when she writes “I believe Joe Biden is a rapist.”
+McGown, like a lot of people – at least anyone with an open mind who’s looked at the evidence – says she believes Tara Reade when she writes “I believe Joe Biden is a rapist.”
 Reade has credibly claimed Biden assaulted her in 1993.
 The evidence backing up that claim is mind-blowing.

-As far as Bill Clinton the “serial abuser,” the DNC still allowed Clinton to speak even as his sleazy connections to Jeffrey Epstein come more and more to light every day.
+As far as Bill Clinton the “serial abuser,” the DNC still allowed Clinton to speak, even as his sleazy connections to Jeffrey Epstein come more and more to light every day.
 To the surprise of no one, Hillary also appears to be part of this.

-So imagine you are Rose McGowan, you’re the Ground Zero of the #MeToo movement and nothing’s changed, not a goddamned thing.
+So imagine you are Rose McGowan.
+You’re the Ground Zero of the #MeToo movement and nothing’s changed, not a goddamned thing.

 McGowan is the one who risked all the horrors that come with violating Harvey Weinstein’s non-disclosure agreement, and did so when he was still Harvey Fucking Weinstein, not an old rapist clunking around on a walker.
 She’s the tip of the spear, she’s the one who lost her career, she’s the one who burned all the bridges — and now — thanks in no small part to sellout (and McGowan’s former charmed co-star) Alyssa Milano, it was all for nothing.
 Everything keeps right on keeping on.